 - Submit Police report, if any.

 - Submit claim form along with a medical certificate certifying the disablement.

 - In case the medical expenses extension has been taken in the policy plan, then the prescription along with bills are to be submitted.

 - Disablement Certificate from a competent authority (medical practitioner approved by the insurer, or empaneled with the insurer).

 Claims can be rejected if the documentation is incorrect, or the claim involves and excluded condition.
-To know what is excluded in group personal accident policies, see What is not covered under group Personal accident insurance?
+To know what is excluded in group personal accident policies, see

 To know about the additional benefits which can be claimed under a group personal accident policy, see What are the additional benefits available in the Group Personal Accident insurance?